gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/protocol_package/19_prediction_replay_and_dynamic_memory_note.md

 - is the present field close enough to support a continuation forecast?
 - or is novelty / instability too high?

-Replay therefore gives TU+ a continuity-sensitive basis for prediction.
+Replay therefore gives TU+ a continuity-sensitive basis for continuation sensing.

 Compactly: